-But enough about fashion, it is in music, that some of the earliest examples of retro creativity can be found.
-Let’s for a moment accept all the clichés of what one generally assumes turn of the century Paris was like, tea at Maxims, ladies with parasols, art nouveau and the Moulin Rouge, just for aesthetic purposes of course, just for a little bit of fun.
-And now imagine a Parisian concert hall in 1894, packed to the rafters for a premier of a new piece of music by that master of classical impressionism Claude Debussy.
-The piece being performed is Prelude a l’apres-midi d’un faune or Prelude to the Afternoon of a Faun.
-It is a beautiful and dreamy symphonic poem, in which the flute, free and buoyant, takes the part of a faun, day-dreaming his way through a sultry afternoon.
-He is inspired by nature and its bounteous warmth, like anyone who has lain in a field on a summers day and listened to the birdcalls, and felt the grass on your skin, and heard the sifting of moving air through summer leaves, and felt the heat of the sun on your face, and wished, just for a moment, to be swallowed up by the entire thing, to allow your senses and sense of being to be overthrown by nature.
-Bored by the limitations of his waking imagination, the faun drifts into sleep, his dreams, represented by the sounds of the flute, being borne upon a bed of swirling and intoxicating strings.
+Let’s for a moment accept all the clichés of what one generally assumes turn of the century Paris was like: tea at Maxims, ladies with parasols, Art Nouveau and the Moulin Rouge.
+And now imagine a Parisian concert hall in 1894, packed to the rafters for a premier of a new piece of music by that master of classical impressionism, Claude Debussy.
+The piece being performed is Prelude a l’apres-midi d’un faune.
+It is a beautiful symphonic poem which conjures an image of someone day-dreaming away a summer’s afternoon.
+It brings to mind the feeling of lying in a field listening to the birdcalls, listening to the sifting of moving air through summer leaves, the feeling of the heat of the sun on your face and the momentary desire to have your senses overthrown by nature.

-And so musical clarity melted into a hazy intoxicating smoke and Prelude a l’apres-midi d’un faune was only right at the start of this progression, there are still elements of tonal composition within its dreamy bars, but the canvas is notably smudged at the edges.
-Ultimately the tonal fences and walls, which restrained the experimentation of these early chromatic composers, would crumble, leaving music unchecked and able to run free in a jungle of unnatural sound and chromatic hallucinatory clouds and howls.
-This of course begs the question if and how music should be contained and is unconfined music too ambiguous to understand?
+The melting of musical clarity into a hazy intoxicating smoke that Prelude a l’apres-midi d’un faune represents, came only right at the start of this progression.
+Ultimately the tonal fences and walls, which had restrained musical experimentation in the past would crumble, leaving music unchecked and able to run free in a jungle of unnatural sound and hallucinatory sounds.

-La Valse grumbles and bounces and sways to begin with, bringing to mind a dusty troupe of aged fossilised aristocrats, in cobwebbed gowns and foisty dresses, who have been summoned from the tomb to waltz again in a gilt, but neglected ballroom.
-They are grouchy at first, afflicted, torn and broken, but then they get into it.
-Society beauties regain their finesse, marquises and counts, their gentrified polish.
-Marie Walewska arrives in a flourish of trumpets, walks over to the Duchess of Parma and slaps her across the face.
-She drops her champagne, the glass shatters on the floor and the attendees stop and turn and stare, the Duchess blushes and Marie whispers “nique ta mere” an inch away from her face, and a dowager countess faints.
-Then the orchestra kicks in, all powdered wigs and livery, the tonal boundaries have suddenly been rebuilt, complete with razor wire and watch towers, as the aristocracy rises and falls to the traditional waltz.
-But then the floor starts to shake, the walls crumble, debris fall to the floor and a chandelier whistles from ceiling to ground, in pieces.
+La Valse grumbles and bounces and sways to begin with, bringing to mind a dusty troupe of aged aristocrats, in a neglected ballroom.
+They are grouchy at first, but then they start to get into it.
+Society beauties regain their finesse, marquises and counts, regain their gentrified polish.
+Marie Walewska arrives, in a flourish of trumpets, walks over to the Duchess of Parma and slaps her across the face.
+She drops her champagne, the glass shatters on the floor and the attendees stop and turn and stare.
+Then the orchestra kicks in, all powdered wigs and livery, as the aristocracy rises and falls to the traditional waltz.
+But then the floor starts to shake, the walls crumble, debris fall to the floor and a chandelier whistles from ceiling to ground.

 The doors burst open and in pile hundreds of soldiers, Cossacks, bombardiers and Prussian cavalrymen.
-As artillery pounds, the waltz struggles to be heard, but it fights on, the old order still dances, dresses and shirts blooded.
-As shrapnel flies into the engines, and the chromatic engulfs the tonal, the waltz whirls around erratically like the rotors of a downed helicopter, fighting against slashing strings and blaring brass, bringing to mind blitzkrieg through Guernica.
-Then bombs fall and the floor cracks and a great dark abyss can be seen, the waltz has one final bristle, one last gust, one last gasp for survival over the din of war and pillage, and then the whole affair tumbles into immortality.
+As artillery pounds, the waltz struggles to be heard, but it fights on, the old order still dance, dresses and shirts blooded.
+As shrapnel flies into the engines, and the waltz whirls around erratically like the rotors of a downed helicopter, fighting against slashing strings.
+The bombs fall and the floor cracks and a great dark abyss can be seen, the waltz has one final bristle, one last gust, one last gasp for survival over the din of war and pillage, and then the whole affair tumbles into immortality.